NathanCorral/Hugging-Face-FAISS-Semantic-Search/README.md

   - Return the scores and samples of the *k* closest matches (responses).
     - See arguments: --query, --responses

+- Display responses for the default query: "How can I load a dataset offline?"

+  - Use the flag "--query ..." to make your own search!

 To see the list of other parameters, run: